Union Square station (Somerville): Construction and opening

 A groundbreaking ceremony was held on June 25, 2018.
 With the design complete, work on the station foundation began in January 2020.
 The station platform was poured by early August 2020, with the canopy constructed that September.
 Tracks were installed at the station in October 2020.
 A signal hut at the station was in place by April 2021, with overhead lines added in May.
 In May 2021, the MBTA indicated that the elevator to the Prospect Street bridge might not be complete by the time the station opened, but that the normal accessible pedestrian route from Prospect Street would be available.
 Electrical work began in mid-2021; canopy lighting was functional and next-train countdown signs were in place by that November.

 Original plans called for the E Branch to be extended to Union Square.
 In April 2021, the MBTA indicated that Union Square would instead be served by the D Branch.
 However, the Union Square Branch will be initially served by the E Branch rather than the D Branch from its opening until Medford Branch testing begins.
 By March 2021, the station was expected to open in October 2021.
 This was delayed in June 2021 to a December 2021 opening due to supply chain issues, and in October 2021 to a March 2022 opening due to issues with a substation.
 Train testing on the Union Square Branch began in December 2021.
 Pre-revenue service, where trains on the branch were operated on a revenue schedule but without passengers aboard, began on January 16, 2022.

 The Union Square Branch opened on March 21, 2022.
 The elevator opened in late April 2022.
 From August 6 to 21, 2022, Union Square was served by C and D branch trains, as the E branch was closed for maintenance work.
 The Union Square Branch was closed from August 22 to September 18, 2022; the closure allowed for final integration of the Medford Branch, elimination of a speed restriction on the Lechmere Viaduct, and other work.
 After that closure, Union Square was served by a mixture of D and E branch trains until November 1, when E branch trains began operating pre-revenue service on the Medford Branch.

+The original temporary ramp to Prospect Street was closed on April 20, 2023, for construction of the permanent path.
+Station Plaza and the permanent path opened on October 23, 2023.
+The Union Square Branch was closed from September 18 to October 10, 2023, during repairs to Squires Bridge, which carries the McGrath Highway over the tracks.
+The closure was originally planned for July 18 to August 28, but was delayed and shortened due to public criticism.

 A further extension to Porter has been proposed by local officials.
 In February 2022, the Cambridge City Council signed a resolution requesting work around Union Square station not to interfere with such an extension.